owencaseyjames/PyShoreVolume/README.md

 <img align = 'right' width="30%" alt="NSM" src ="https://user-images.githubusercontent.com/103570277/234302214-5d05cd0b-f005-4eab-ac84-99ccd21cfed9.png">
 </p>

+Set the configurations for the DOD analysis functions.
+An instance of this class can the be created and named after the region under analysis.
+Select which analysis method to use with this beach configuration.
+Note that subplots will only work if analysis method that been used

 ```
 SauntonDOD = DOD(subplotcols =  2, titlesize =  6, pixelsize = 1, DODCRS = 4326, figwidth = 5,